 With compliance an ever-increasing challenge for credit unions, AVCU President Joe Bergeron announced on August 28, 2019 that Vermont Compliance InfoSight (VCI) is available to all Vermont credit unions as a dues-supported benefit of annual membership in the Association of Vermont Credit Unions.

-If you would like access to VCI, please contact your credit union’s chief executive officer, or their designated VCI Primary Contact at your credit union, to request issuance of one of five complimentary user account licenses which are available to each Association member credit union.
+If you are an employee of an affiliated Vermont credit union, or of an associate member credit union, who would like access to VCI, please contact your credit union’s chief executive officer, or their designated VCI Primary Contact at your credit union, to request issuance of one of five complimentary user account licenses available to each member credit union.
+Credit union chief executive officers, or their designated VCI Primary Contact, can request a list of all currently in effect VCI user accounts at their credit union by emailing Director of Information Services John Cote.

 The compliance content contained in InfoSight™ is designed to provide general reference information only.
 It is solely intended to be an informational guide.
 Efforts are made to timely update the material so as to reflect applicable changes in laws and regulations.
 This information should not be considered as legal advice nor relied upon as a substitute for professional services for specific fact situations.
 Credit unions are encouraged to contact counsel for legal advice.
 InfoSight, the Association of Vermont Credit Unions, and their retained content providers, will not be liable for any direct, indirect or consequential damages resulting from the use of this site.
 The views expressed herein are not necessarily those of the Association of Vermont Credit Unions, InfoSight, or its members.